🏆 Top 1% Breed Reference — Updated 2026

 • You have older children or other medium-sized dogs at home.

-• You want excellent health odds — Miniatures have the most favorable medical risk profile.
+• You want the best health odds — Miniatures carry the most favorable medical risk profile.

 Choose a Standard Poodle if…